testdouble/test_data/README.md

 the _next_ test happened to call `uses_test_data`).

-As a result of the above, the marginal runtime cost for each `TestData.uses_*` method depends on which kind of test precedes and follows it.
+As a result of the above, the marginal runtime cost for each `TestData.uses_*` method depends on which kinds of test precedes and follows it.
 That means your tests will run faster overall if the tests that call `TestData.uses_test_data` are run as a group separately from your tests that rely on `TestData.uses_clean_slate` or `TestData.uses_rails_fixtures`.
 Separating your